Gnimuc/CSyntax.jl/README.md

     return i;
 }
 ```
+`@cstatic` will return a tuple of current state of the input arguments, but note that jumping
-Note that `return` inside the `@cstatic` block is currently not supported (the static state
+out from the `@cstatic` block (e.g. `return`, `goto`, etc.) is currently not supported,
-won't be recorded correctly).
+state changes before jumping will be lost.

 ### CFor
 This submodule provides a `@cfor` macro for emulating C's for-loops syntax: